Partitioned SQL recipes¶

 - another column-based-partitioning dataset (like Cassandra or MongoDB)

-In this case, the partitioning column must appear in the output data.
-Note that it must appear in the SQL query at the correct position wrt. the output schema, and with the correct name.
+In this case, the partitioning columns must appear in the output data.
+Note that it must appear in the SQL query at the correct position wrt. the output schema and with the correct name.

-So for example, if we reuse our previous example.
-We are going to write the result of the query to a dataset “out1”, which is partitioned by “country2”.
+For example, reusing our previous example, we are going to write the result of the query to a dataset “out1”, which is partitioned by “country2”.